Yayoi Kusama: Revival: 1980s–present

 Later in 2017, the Yayoi Kusama Museum opened in Tokyo, featuring her works.

-On 9 November 2019, Kusama's Everyday I Pray For Love exhibit was shown at David Zwirner Gallery until 14 December 2019.
-The exhibition incorporated sculptures and paintings, and included the debut of her Infinity Mirrored Room - Dancing Lights That Flew Up To The Universe.
-The catalogue, published by David Zwirner books, contained texts and poems from the artist.
+On 9 November 2019, Kusama's Everyday I Pray For Love exhibition was shown at David Zwirner Gallery until 14 December 2019.
+The exhibition incorporated sculptures and paintings, and included the debut of her Infinity Mirrored Room – Dancing Lights That Flew Up To The Universe.
+The catalogue, published by David Zwirner books, contained texts and poems.

 In January 2020, the Hirshhorn announced it would debut new Kusama acquisitions, including two Infinity Mirror Rooms, at a forthcoming exhibition called One with Eternity: Yayoi Kusama in the Hirshhorn Collection.
-The name of the exhibit is derived from an open letter Kusama wrote to then-President Richard Nixon in 1968, writing: "let’s forget ourselves, dearest Richard, and become one with the absolute, all together in the altogether."
+The name of the exhibit is derived from an open letter Kusama wrote to then-President-elect Richard Nixon in 1968, writing: "let's forget ourselves, dearest Richard, and become one with the absolute, all together in the altogether."

 In November 2021, a monumental exhibition offering an overview of Kusama's main creative periods over the past 70 years, with some 200 works and four Infinity Rooms (unique mirror installations) debuted in the Tel Aviv Museum of Art.
-The retrospective spans almost 3,000 m2 across the Museum's two buildings, in six galleries and includes 2 new works: A Bouquet of Love I Saw in the Universe, 2021 and Light of the Universe Illuminating the Quest for Truth, 2021.
+The retrospective spanned almost 3,000 m2 across the museum's two buildings, in six galleries and included two new works from 2021: A Bouquet of Love I Saw in the Universe, and Light of the Universe Illuminating the Quest for Truth.

-As of late December 2022, the Hong Kong's M+ museum has a retrospective on Kusama's career entitled "Yayoi Kusama: 1945 to now."
-The exhibit, showing until May 2023, is the largest retrospective of her art in Asia, not including her home country.
+From late December 2022, the Hong Kong's M+ museum held a retrospective on Kusama's career entitled Yayoi Kusama: 1945 to Now.
+The exhibition, which showed until May 2023, was the largest retrospective of her art in Asia, not including her home country.

-The Pérez Art Museum Miami has the most recent showing of Kusama's work in South Florida.
-Yayoi Kusama: LOVE IS CALLING will be on view and accessible to the public through 2024.
+The Pérez Art Museum Miami held a showing of Kusama's work.
+Yayoi Kusama: LOVE IS CALLING was on view and accessible to the public throughout 2024.

+In 2024, Kusama unveiled a new Infinity Mirror Room titled Infinity Mirrored Room – Beauty Described by a Spherical Heart as part of her solo exhibition Every Day I Pray for Love at the Victoria Miro Gallery in London.
+The installation featured mirrored spheres suspended within a darkened space, continuing Kusama’s exploration of repetition, reflection, and the dissolution of the self through immersive environments.